jyothisable/CIB-chatboat-tester/Readme.md

 # Chatbot automation testing using selenium for a Corporate Internet Banking website
-This is my first project using selenium for automation of website testing

 This script is configured to run on ICICI Bank CIB website.

 Please note that this may not properly working in future if XPath or CSS selector gets changed.